stevengharris/MarkupEditor/README.md

 ### UIKit Usage

 In the simplest case, just use the `MarkupEditorUIView` like you would any other UIKit view.
-By default, it will place a `MarkupToolbarUIView` above a `MarkupWKWebView`, which is where you do your editing.
+By default, on all but phone devices, it will place a `MarkupToolbarUIView` above a `MarkupWKWebView`, which is where you do your editing.
+On phone devices, it will make the toolbar the `inputAccessoryView` for the `MarkupWKWebView`, giving you access to the toolbar when the keyboard shows up.
 Your ViewController can act as the `MarkupDelegate`, which is almost certainly what you want to do in all but the simplest applications.
 The `MarkupEditorUIView` acts as the `MarkupDelegate` if you don't specify one yourself.

 ```
 import UIKit